fbdtemme/bencode/docs/getting_started/bencode_format.rst

 The main advantages of bencode are its simplicity and that is unaffected by endianness, which is important for cross-platform applications.
 Another advantage is that their exists a bijection between values and their encoded form.
+As a consequence values can be compared in encoded form.

 Encoding
 --------